-Local hero Klaus Dissertori and his family – hoteliers and natural hosts, have longed viewed this old building as not only the perfect addition to the family business, but the opportunity to create something of simple beauty and a celebration of heritage for destination Lana.
-Klaus pulled in architect Zeno Bampi and champion of stunningly authentic interiors, designer Christina von Berg to help visualise his visions of comfort forged with history and authenticity.
+Local hero Klaus Dissertori and his family – hoteliers and natural hosts, have long viewed this old building as not only the perfect addition to the family business, but the opportunity to create something of simple beauty and a celebration of heritage for destination Lana.
+Klaus pulled in architect Zeno Bampi, and champion of stunningly authentic interiors, designer Christina von Berg to help visualise his visions of comfort forged with history.

-Located in the heart of the Alto Adige market-town of Lana (South of Merano) in the pedestrian zone.
-Reichhalter Guesthouse makes a great base with local restaurants, bars and local foodie shops at close hand.
+Located in the heart of the Alto Adige market-town of Lana (South of Merano), Reichhalter Guesthouse makes a great base to sample local restaurants, bars and local foodie shops.

-The great outdoors beckons at every corner with hiking, ski, cycling and countless beauty spots to explore including Schloss Braunsberg.
+At every corner, the great outdoors beckons with hiking, skiing, cycling and countless beauty spots to explore including Schloss Braunsberg.

 A fabulously humble basecamp of good design for kindreds of style, Brücke 49 is a collection of rooms, suites, studios and apartments in the high-in-the-mountains creative enclave, Vals.
 Nordic elegance, designer furnishings and a creative narrative marry the concept of a loveable Swiss refuge with urbane cool.read more

 A tiny weathered Scottish farmhouse plays host to Scandinavian contemporary design and Scottish crafted pieces from the Highlands - an irresistible combo of old and new, heritage meets the design - affectionately known as the 'Scandi-Scot'.
 This is where wild hearty Scotland meets the smooth Nordic around the crackling fireplace.read more